 Autism is referred to as a spectrum disorder due to the wide range of symptoms that individuals may present.
 For this reason it’s important to explore a variety of interventions if one strategy for enhancing comprehension is proving ineffective.

-9. Promote sight reading.
+Promote sight reading.
 The more words a child recognizes, the easier it is to understand a sentence.
 New readers can reduce the amount of decoding needed by familiarizing themselves with sight words or high frequency terms that they are likely to encounter regularly.
-Read more in our post on teaching sight words.
+Read more about teaching sight words.

 TTRS can help